jorge-cardoso/jorge-cardoso.github.io/index.md

 ####Service Analytics

 Currently, I am working on Service Analytics.
 We analyse large logs from IT service provisioning (e.g., ITIL) to find human behaviour patterns which are rewarded or penalized.
 Interesting work.
-It is the new challenge for companies future: to analyse people behaviour...
+It is the new challenge for companies, the future so to say: to analyse people behaviour...
 My new upcoming book on Service Systems  Fundamentals/Springer will have a chapter dedicated to the topic.

 ####Service Descriptions